About Me

 Advised by Dr. Jens Kauffmann & Dr. Hector Arce, MIT Haystack Observatory & Yale University, NSF REU & STARS II Fellow

 Star formation rates in dark molecular clouds are often related to gas mass above a certain density threshold.
-However, it is unknown if this relation is universal, especially amongst different gas species between clouds.
-I analyzed several molecular species across a variety of clouds, focusing on IC5146.
-My work found that this relation didn't hold for the canonical molecule HCN between clouds or within IC5146, indicating that star formation estimates using this relation alone may be more uncertain than their quoted error bars.
-Additionally, I wrote code to interface with IRSA's IPAC database to retrieve variable-sized cutouts of images from all missions available.
+My work found that this relation didn't hold for the molecule HCN between clouds or within the cloud IC5146, indicating star formation estimates using this relation alone may be more uncertain than their quoted error bars.

 Mapping Protostellar Outflows in Perseus